WebAssembly/design/AstSemantics.md

 once in the indirect function table.
 Functions not appearing in the indirect function table cannot be called indirectly.

-In the MVP, indices into the indirect function table are local to a single module.
+In the MVP, indices into the indirect function table are local to a single module, so wasm modules may use `i32` constants to refer to entries in their own indirect function table.
 The [dynamic linking](DynamicLinking.md) feature is necessary for two modules to pass function pointers back and forth.
-This will mean concatenating indirect function tables and making indices into the indirect function table relative to the module in which they are used.
+This will mean concatenating indirect function tables and adding an operation `address_of` that computes the absolute index into the concatenated table from an index in a module's local indirect table.
 JITing may also mean appending more functions to the end of the indirect function table.

 Multiple return value calls will be possible, though possibly not in the MVP.
 The details of multiple-return-value calls needs clarification.
 Calling a